dwd/Metre/CONFIGURING.md

 #### filter-in

 Filters may use, or require, a block here by name.
-Note that this is "filter-in" for historical reasons; filters here process both TO and FROM the domain in question.
+Filters here process both TO and FROM the domain in question, but on ingress; see filter documentation for more details.